streamlit/docs/content/deploy/_index.md

         icon="ac_unit"
         bold="Snowflake"
         href="/deploy/snowflake"
     >Deploy your app in Snowflake for a secure, enterprise-grade environment.
-This is a great place for your business apps when you want to control user access to apps and data through roles.</InlineCallout>
+This is a great place for your business apps.</InlineCallout>
     <InlineCallout
         color="lightBlue-70"
         icon="bolt"